-Rod (left) and John (right) met in Melbourne in the mid 80s playing in cover and original bands.
+Rod (left) and John (right) met in Melbourne in the mid 80s playing in covers and original bands.
 In 1988 they decided to brainstorm a new musical concept and one day Rod suggested an ABBA show.
 Auditions started in October 1988 and by January 1989 they had settled on a band lineup.
 After many rehearsals Bjorn Again performed its first show at The Tote Hotel in the inner Melbourne suburb of Collingwood with the very first lineup comprising Dorina Morelli as Frida, Kathy Riseborough as Agnetha, Peter Ryan as Benny, Gavin Charles as guitarist Stig, Rod as a bass-playing Bjorn and John as Ola on drums.The gig drew a full house, the crowd abba-solutely loved the show and the media writeup sensational.
 Bjorn Again had arrived.

 In 1991 Bjorn Again performed its first overseas shows, which was to Sweden of all places, with a very nervous band concerned about their ‘Swenglish’ accents.
 But all went well and while performing on a national TV show, Bjorn Ulvaeus sent in a telegram which BA’s Bjorn read out live: